jdimpson/axis-vapix-api/README.md

 ## Contents

 [vapixlib.sh](vapixlib.sh)  The source-able shell library.
+Very minimal implementation so far; mostly just an infrastructure for accessing the API, plus functions for invoking Pan Tilt Zoom, Stream Recording, and Enabling and Disable Guard Tours.

 Uses a few `bash`isms.
 Most callable functions take the server name/IP, the axis user, and the axis password as the first three parameters, then whatever function-unique parameters may be needed.
 See `axis.sh` for examples.

 Unless you've installed PKI certificates into your Axis product that are valid in your environment, you'll want to set the variable `NOVALIDATE` to any non-empty string before sourcing `vapixlib.sh`.
 This will make `curl` ignore the self-signed certificates that Axis products ship with.